 Outlook’s Junk Email filter is mostly useless

-The Outlook software junk email system is only the very last spam filter for your mail.
+The Outlook for Windows/Mac software junk email system is only the very last spam filter for your mail.
 Most messages are stopped before they reach your online Inbox, let alone Outlook software.

 Back in late 2016, Microsoft stopped revising the Outlook spam filter, rendering it gradually useless.